win2pdfd.exe splitpages "sourcefile" "destfolder" pageincrement oddpages

 Any file names that contain spaces must be enclosed with quotation marks.

-Requires a licensed version of Win2PDF.
-Contact [email protected] for a time limited evaluation license.
+This feature requires a licensed version of Win2PDF.
+Contact us for a time limited evaluation license.

 Returns 0 on success, and a Windows system error code on failure.